TheYoke/netmeter/README.md

 where `NET_INTERFACE` in the last command is a name of the network interface to monitor.
 (use `ifconfig` to find that)

+# Troubleshooting
+If you encounter **ImportError: Library "GLU" not found.**
+run this command: `sudo apt install freeglut3-dev`

 ---

 This program is inspired by [Net Meter](http://www.hootech.com/NetMeter/) and [Speedometer](https://excess.org/speedometer/)